arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow [3] to start coding on the browser and upload your sketches onto your board.

 ### Getting Started - Arduino IoT Cloud
 All Arduino IoT-enabled products are supported on Arduino IoT Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.
+In the case of the *Arduino UNO* and the *Make Your UNO* boards, you will need additional hardware to connect them to the cloud.

 ### Sample Sketches
 Sample sketches for the *Arduino Uno* can be found either in the “Examples” menu in the Arduino IDE.